Rosita222-bit/Indonesia-earthquake-monitoring/README.md

 ## HOW IT WORKS
 This package will scrape form [BMKG](https:bmkg.go.id) to get latest information of earthquake in Indonesia

-It utilizes BuautifulSoup4 and Request to produce JSON output that is ready to be used in web or mobile applications
+It utilizes Beautifulsoup4 and Requests to produce JSON output that is ready to be used in web or mobile applications